Stockholm Västerås Airport: Low cost era (2000s -2010s)

-In 2001 the airport changed its name from "Västerås Airport" to "Stockholm Västerås Airport"' allowing it to be included in Stockholm's STO IATA code, and to increase its appeal for international flights.
+In 2001 the airport changed its name from "Västerås Airport" to "Stockholm Västerås Airport" allowing it to be included in Stockholm's STO IATA code,' and to increase its appeal for international flights.
 This followed the example set by Stockholm Skavsta Airport in 1991.

 That same year, low-cost airline Ryanair commenced operations at Västerås Airport, initially offering flights to London Stansted Airport.
 It was later revealed that the airport had offered Ryanair discounts totaling 3.5 million SEK, in breach of municipal law.
 These included 50% reduced passenger fees and 67% reduced landing fees compared to those charged to SAS.

 By 2003, Västerås Airport was struggling financially, having reported a loss of 15 million kronor in 2002, a drop in equity from 30 million to 14 million kronor, and total debts of 111 million kronor.
 The municipality approved multiple rescue packages for the airport, including one of 57 million kronor in 2006.
 That same year, Luftfartsverket sold its 40% share back to Västerås Municipality for a nominal price of 1 kr.

 In response to a proposed aviation tax, Ryanair announced an end to its operations at Västerås Airport on 11th July 2006.
 After the September 2006 election, the new government abolished the proposed aviation tax.
 Ryanair returned to Västerås Airport in 2007, launching new routes to London Stansted and Dublin.

 TNT operated freight flights between Liege and Västerås Airport between 2008 and 2015, when the service was relocated back to Örebro.

-In 2009, Ryanair launched two new routes from Stockholm Västerås to Barcelona (Girona) and Düsseldorf (Weeze).
+In 2009, Ryanair launched two new routes from Stockholm Västerås to Barcelona (Girona) and Weeze.
 The route to Weeze was discontinued after a few months due to poor profitability.

 In April 2010, Ryanair started another route from the airport to Alicante.
 In 2011, the airline expanded its summer schedule to include Malaga as a new destination and discontinued the Barcelona route.
 During the summer of 2012 and 2013, the destinations included Girona, Palma de Mallorca, Alicante, Malaga, London, and Antalya.